Werry Workforce Whāraurau : Empower the Workforce | Manaaki Mokopuna

 Werry Workforce Whāraurau is funded by the Ministry of Health to deliver a number of workforce development initiatives for the Infant, Child & Adolescent Mental Health and/or Alcohol and Other Drugs (ICAMH/AOD) sector.

-Whilst many children of parents who have mental health and/or addiction problems fare well, a proportion are vulnerable to a range of poor outcomes, including increased risk of developing mental health issues.
-This project aims to increase the capability of health professionals to identify and attend to the needs of these children and their family/whānau.
+This initiative aims to increase the capability of health professionals to identify and attend to the needs of these children and their family/whānau.
 This may include the development of resources for the sector(s), identification of the pathways for support, and a strategic plan regarding the implementation of best-practice COPMIA initiatives.
 It builds on Ministry of Health scoping (Williment, MOH 2012).

 Werry Workforce Whāraurau actively advocates for high quality parenting programmes which have strong evidence of effectiveness in improving outcomes for families/whānau.

 We provide training and ongoing professional development opportunities for those delivering The Incredible Years® parent programme, including support to maintain programme fidelity and become an accredited group leader.